kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

-# Migrate from OAM Kubernetes Runtime
+# How to upgrade to KubeVela

 What if I want to upgrade from [oam-kubernetes-runtime](https://github.com/crossplane/oam-kubernetes-runtime) to KubeVela?
 Here's a detailed guide! has already been merged into [vela-core](https://github.com/oam-dev/kubevela/pull/663) now.
 Here is the doc for users who want